Design history · Swiss poster + American identity

 Yale University Press monograph by Mirko Ilić and Steven Heller (ISBN 978-0-300-19066-2), the first comprehensive retrospective of Matter's full output.
 The volume draws on the Herbert Matter Archive held at Stanford University Libraries, covering the Swiss National Tourist Office posters, the Knoll consultancy, Matter's MIT photography commissions, and his twenty-four years teaching at the Yale School of Art.

-Matter’s direct lineage runs through Yale School of Art, where his 24-year teaching tenure under Paul Rand and Alvin Eisenman overlapped with a generation of students who became central to American graphic design: Chermayeff & Geismar, Michael Bierut, Bradbury Thompson, and dozens more.
-The Yale graphic-design programme’s mid-century character is in large part Matter’s.
+Matter’s direct influence on American graphic design ran through Yale School of Art, where his 24-year teaching tenure overlapped with students who later shaped the field: Chermayeff & Geismar, Michael Bierut, Bradbury Thompson, and others.
+The Yale graphic-design programme’s mid-century character owes a lot to how Matter ran his studio there.

-Matter’s Knoll relationship established a model — in-house design consultancy rather than once-off identity commission — that Paul Rand later extended at IBM and Chermayeff & Geismar at Mobil.
-The long consultancy (decades, not years) became the template for how American corporations worked with designers through the postwar period.
+His Knoll relationship established something practical: the idea of an ongoing design consultancy rather than a single identity commission.
+Paul Rand used the same model at IBM; Chermayeff & Geismar used it at Mobil.
+The long consultancy became the template for how American companies worked with designers through the postwar period.

 Learn at TGDS